 All our counselors have obtained their Master’s Degree in counseling.
 They are all licensed or in the process of obtaining licensure through the Commonwealth of Pennsylvania.
 Our counselors are also specialized in grief counseling and trauma, and work from a perspective that allows each individual the time and space to address their own needs within their particular situation.
 They have earned or are working towards a Certificate or Fellow (advanced certification) in Thanatology: the study of Death, Dying and Bereavement.

-Our Intake Coordinator, Clinical Director, and therapists work on varied schedules and usually are able to attend to any clinical needs within 1-2 business days.
-Appointments for counseling can usually be made with less than a few week’s wait time.
+Our Intake Coordinator, Clinical Director, and therapists work on varied schedules and usually are able to attend to any clinical questions within 1-2 business days.
+Appointments for counseling can usually be made within 1-2 weeks wait time.
 Please reach out to local crisis or emergency resources (below) if you require immediate attention or your needs cannot wait.

 While our services are being offered virtually through telehealth currently, our service area for counseling and peer support groups primarily includes community residents of Southeastern PA (the Greater Philadelphia area).
-Our education and awareness efforts reach far beyond this area, but we look forward to the time when we will be able to meet with our direct service clients in our offices again, and therefore we are limiting our clients’ location to regional/local areas at this time.
-If you are out of our area but would like support finding resources in your state/region, we can assist you finding contacts through our national networks of grief service providers.
+Our education and awareness efforts reach well beyond these direct service limits, but we do prioritize our staff commitments based on capacity and need.
+If you are out of our area but would like support finding resources in your state/region, we can assist you in finding contacts through our national networks of grief service providers.

 Call Local Police Department or *911